AlexCarolan/Help-Queue/README.md

 ## Installation and Running

-Before running the program your MySQL credentials should be entered into the db.properties
+Before running the program your MySQL credentials should be entered into the db.properties for local use

 ## System Lifecycle
 ![Lifecycle](images/lifecycle.png)